 The JSON format is commonly used for storing data and for configuration files.
 PhpStorm helps you work with JSON files — it checks their syntax and formatting.
 In popular types of configuration files, PhpStorm provides code completion, thanks to the JSON Schema, which is a special format for describing the structure and contents of such files.
 You can also use custom JSON Schemas to enable code completion in your JSON files and validate them.

 PhpStorm recognizes a number of most popular JSON standards including JSON5.
 PhpStorm by default treats files with the json5 extension as JSON5 files and supports this new syntax in them.

 Extend the JSON5 syntax to all JSON files

 PhpStorm can automatically download and use schemas from the JSON Schema Store that hosts schema files for many popular configuration files.
 As soon as you open a file whose name is associated with one of the available schemas (for example, tslint.json), PhpStorm downloads and uses this schema for it.
 The name of the applied schema is shown on the Status bar.

 If your configuration file has a custom name, click No JSON schema on the Status bar and select the required schema from the list or click New Schema Mapping to open the JSON Schema Mappings page and configure a new custom schema.

 By default, automatic download of Schemas from the JSON Schema Store is enabled.
 If for some reason it was turned off, you can enable it again at any time.

-To enable automatic download schemas from the JSON Schema Store
+Enable automatic download schemas from the JSON Schema Store

 PhpStorm comes bundled with a number of popular schemas.
 Although these schemas are automatically updated on a regular basis they still may happen to be outdated.

-To use the up-to-date versions of bundled schemas
+Use the up-to-date versions of bundled schemas

 Using custom JSON schemas